-5.4.5 Tunnel Acquisition and Handling73
+5.4.5 Tunnel Acquisition and Handling87

-5.4.5.1 DSG Advanced Mode Tunnel Acquisition and Handling
+5.4.5.1 DSG Advanced Mode Tunnel Acquisition and Handling88

-When operating in DSG Advanced Mode, the DSG eCM MUST comply with the following DSG tunnel acquisition requirements: 74
+When operating in DSG Advanced Mode, the DSG eCM MUST comply with the following DSG tunnel acquisition requirements: 89

 - The DSG eCM MUST pass the contents of the DCD to the DSG Client Controller and allow the DSG Client Controller to determine the appropriateness of the current downstream channel. - The DSG eCM MUST NOT forward DSG Tunnel data to the DSG Client(s) until the appropriate filters have been set based upon information received from the DSG Client Controller.
-When in MDF enabled Mode, the DOCSIS 3.0 DSG eCM uses the DSID from the DA-to-DSID TLV in the MDD message to forward the appropriate DSG tunnels and the DSG Tunnel Address is not enforced as a filtering criteria.
+When MDF is enabled, the MDFcapable DSG eCM uses the DSID from the DSG DA-to-DSID Association Entry TLV in the MDD message to forward the appropriate DSG.
+The DSG Tunnel Address is not used as a filtering criterion.

-73 Original section which followed this (5.4.5.1) deleted per DSG-N-08.0653-1 on 6/12/08 by KN.
+87 Original section which followed this (5.4.5.1) deleted per DSG-N-08.0653-1 on 6/12/08 by KN.
 Subsequent sections renumbered.

-$^{^{74}}$ Bullet list modified per DSG-N-04.0164-3 by kb 11/9/04.
+89 Bullet list modified per DSG-N-04.0164-3 by kb 11/9/04, and DSG-N-12.1082-1 3/12/13 by PO.

-- Once these filters have been set, the DSG eCM MUST begin forwarding DSG Tunnel data to the DSG Client(s), whether it is operating in One-way mode or Two-way mode. - The DSG eCM MUST only forward DSG Tunnel data to the DSG Client that matches these filters. - The DSG eCM MUST dynamically replace these filters if instructed to do so by the DSG Client Controller. - After becoming operational in Two-way mode, the DSG eCM MUST notify the DSG Client Controller of the UCID the DSG eCM is using. - If the DSG eCM transitions from a Two-way to a One-way mode of operation, it MUST continue to forward the same DSG Tunnels to the DSG Client(s) unless instructed to do otherwise by the DSG Client Controller.
-For example, UCID based filters are not removed by the transition from Two-way to One-way mode of operation.
+- If MDF is enabled, the MDF-capable DSG eCM MUST re-learn the DSG Tunnel DSID(s) in the DSG DA-to-DSID Association Entry TLVs of the MDD message after a DBC or DCC transaction that changes the primary downstream channel.
+If the DSID used to carry DSG tunnel traffic is unknown to it, the MDF-capable DSG eCM will not be able to forward DSG Tunnel frames. - Once these filters have been set, the DSG eCM MUST begin forwarding DSG Tunnel data to the DSG Client(s), whether it is operating in One-way mode or Two-way mode. - The DSG eCM MUST only forward DSG Tunnel data to the DSG Client that matches these filters. - The DSG eCM MUST dynamically replace these filters if instructed to do so by the DSG Client Controller. - If the DSG eCM transitions from a Two-way to a One-way mode of operation, it MUST continue to forward the same DSG Tunnels to the DSG Client(s) unless instructed to do otherwise by the DSG Client Controller.

-5.4.5.2 DA-to-DSID Association of DSG Tunnels in DOCSIS 3.0
+5.4.5.2 DA-to-DSID Association of DSG Tunnels in DOCSIS 3.090